rilldata/rill/docs/docs/concepts/developerVsCloud.md

 Based on the naming, it might be confusing and easy to assume that Rill Cloud is our "higher" offering but **that is not the case!**

-Rill Developer and Rill Cloud are to be used in harmony.
+Rill Developer and Rill Cloud are to be used together.
 Rill Developer gives a space for our developers to define and test any new or needed changes to the data and/or dashboards before pushing to our Rill Cloud users who need stable access to working dashboards.

 ---
 Moving forward into our docs, the Build, Deploy and Manage section revolves around Rill Developer.
 The Explore section revolves around Rill Cloud.